rekcoob/payment-tracker/README.md

 ```
 change nodemon.json file in server/nodemon.json with your mongoDB credentials,
-hange uri string in server/src/app.ts to your mongoDB connection string
+change uri string in server/src/app.ts to your mongoDB connection string
 ```

 ```